diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 There are many forms of machine intelligence, and our 6 rules might fall too short or too long for all of them, but remember they were written to make a point for this writing.

+This is how we can interpret those rules for machine intelligences:
-Machine intelligences are complex computer programs, so they are already a synergic feature of simpler sub-systems (the computer hardware).
-They rely mainly on one thing: random (or pseudo-random) numbers, which allows the programs to have a non-deterministic behaviour (e.g. if the number is zero then stay put, if it's one move left, etc.- see [Random Walk](https://en.wikipedia.org/wiki/Random_walk) for a contrived example).
-This doesn't mean that the programs will behave in a completely uncontrolled manner.
-Recall that an intelligence also has a purpose, so when a machine intelligence is programmed, it is done so with a set of methods and mathematical models that allows the designers somehow set an (at least loose) purpose for it.
+1. Machine intelligences are complex computer programs, so they are already a synergic feature of simpler sub-systems (the computer hardware).
+1. They rely mainly on one thing: random (or pseudo-random) numbers, which allows the programs to have a non-deterministic behaviour (e.g. if the number is zero then stay put, if it's one move left, etc.- see [Random Walk](https://en.wikipedia.org/wiki/Random_walk) for a contrived example).
+1. This doesn't mean that the programs will behave in a completely uncontrolled manner.
+Recall that an intelligence also has a purpose, so when a machine intelligence is programmed, it is done so with a set of mathematical models that allows the designers somehow set an (at least loose) purpose for it.
 So even when the program's behaviour could be novel each time it manifests, the designers might have already constrained the possible outcomes enough to make it useful or at least interesting (so there is no perfect confidence on the result, but the researchers probably already have a hint on what would be the range in which the outcome will fall into).

-These kind of machine intelligences also have mechanisms to estimate how closer to their purpose they are, i.e. a feedback mechanism.
+1. These kind of machine intelligences also have mechanisms to estimate how closer to their purpose they are, i.e. a feedback mechanism.
 In turn, this allows them to estimate how good they are doing so far, so they can adapt the next moves and make it better each time.

-All these mechanisms rely on mathematics, probabilities, statistics, and logic, so they are abstract enough that they can be applied to a broad set of problems.
+1. All these mechanisms rely on mathematics, probabilities, statistics, and logic, so they are abstract enough that they can be applied to a broad set of problems.
 So even if a single program cannot adapt its own purpose, it is still possible to create a new program, largely based on the first one, and rewrite some parts to fit a new purpose.

-Finally, a program which is initially very tailored to a single purpose can have its purpose factored out and defined also in a very abstract manner, such that another intelligence can be written with a purpose of adapting the purpose of the former.
+1. Finally, a program which is initially very tailored to a single purpose can have its purpose factored out and defined in a more abstract manner, such that another intelligence can be written with a purpose of adapting the purpose of the former.
 The overall program is a new intelligence, composed of two smaller intelligences.
-One seeks a goal **X**, and another one with the goal of adjusting goal **X**.
-Thus, we achieved a higher level of intelligence by composition.
+The first seeks a goal **X**, and the second seeks the goal of adjusting goal **X**.
+Thus, we achieved a higher level intelligence by composition.

 <a name="emotions-in-humans"/>

 ## Emotions in humans

-The problem of defining what emotion is could be compared to our previous effort of defining intelligence.
+The problem of defining what emotion is can be compared to our previous effort of defining intelligence.
 Peter J. Lang et al. ([Fear reduction and fear behavior: Problems in treating a construct, 1968](https://psycnet.apa.org/record/2004-15393-004)) takes what we already know to be a human emotion, i.e. _fear_, and attempts to approach its manifestations scientifically (so the construct they refer to in the title is fear).
 It's an old and known paper, and